-This is the first step: The more you marinate in God’s message through spending time in his Word, the more you will be able to recognize what messages from others are lies that do not line up with the truth about who you are as God’s child.
-Renewing your mind to your authentic core identity in Christ is a lifetime process.
+- This is the first step: The more you marinate in God’s message through spending time in his Word, the more you will be able to recognize what messages from others are lies that do not line up with the truth about who you are as God’s child.
+Renewing your mind to authentic core identity in Christ is a lifetime process.
 We believe it’s so vital, we have incorporated it into the Nourish Bible Study Method.
-(To discover more about this topic, check out lesson 12 of the 21-Day Challenge.)

-Don’t stop there: It’s not enough to recognize the lies – you must rise up and take action steps to challenge them.
-You must also build your self-control muscle.
-In my Facebook Live message this week on Wednesday, I am going to show you the action steps I use to build self-control and challenge my thoughts so I can walk in truth and live in victory by responding to my identity as God’s child rather than reacting out of my past.
-Join us at noon live or catch the replay later.
+- Don’t stop there: It’s not enough to recognize the lies – you must rise up and take action steps to challenge them.
+You must also build your self-control muscle by responding as God’s child rather than reacting out of your past.

 You are not bound to the past messages that messed up your life.
 Rise up and challenge those messages by confronting them with the truth in God’s Word.